vikingwarior/books-to-read/README.md

 2. **"Interpreter of Maladies" by Jhumpa Lahiri**
    - This collection of short stories focuses on themes of identity, culture, and the immigrant experience.
 Lahiri’s writing is accessible and beautifully poignant.

-### Science and Philosophy (Engaging and Thought-Provoking)
-1. **"Cosmos" by Carl Sagan**
-   - A classic that explores the universe and our place in it.
-Sagan’s writing is clear and poetic, making complex ideas accessible and fascinating.

-2. **"The Art of Thinking Clearly" by Rolf Dobelli**
-   - A collection of short chapters that explain common cognitive biases and fallacies.
-It's practical and offers value in understanding how we think, without being prescriptive.

-3. **"A Short History of Nearly Everything" by Bill Bryson**
-   - An accessible science book that covers everything from the origins of the universe to the human body.
-It’s well-written, humorous, and provides a broad understanding of the world around us.

 ### Historical Fiction (Entertaining Yet Educational)
 ~~1. **"The Nightingale" by Kristin Hannah**~~
    - A gripping and emotional story set during World War II, focusing on the lives of two sisters in Nazi-occupied France.
 It’s both an entertaining and deeply emotional read.
    - Review: Mind boggling and touching, the novel is a work of art and has left me truely speechless, I was moved by the story and couldn't wrap my head around it until atleast a week after finishing the novel.

-2. **"All the Light We Cannot See" by Anthony Doerr**
-   - A beautifully written novel set in World War II, following a blind French girl and a German soldier.
-It explores human resilience and the consequences of war.

 ### Self-Improvement (Practical and Insightful)
 1. **"Atomic Habits" by James Clear**